post_apocalypse_story/02-Unlikely_Encounter-Annie...

 days.
 I&apos;ll be back on this terminal on Friday evening if I don&apos;t

 hear from you or your grandpa before then.
-Is that okay?

-are you safe down there
+are you safe there

 Yes, the bunker seems to be holding up well and I have plenty of food for